Low-code is dead: how the world of IT development has changed

 We defended low-code platforms for a long time: we wrote articles, addressed objections and misconceptions.
 The reason was simple: low-code used to help businesses because it simplified and stabilized development through ready-made templates and built-in integrations.

-However, years later it became clear that the concept has problems: — the number of integrations only grows — which means the time spent building and reworking them grows too; — juniors take a long time to train so they can understand existing integrations and build something on their own without errors; — seniors burn out on repetitive tasks — simply "maintaining" old integrations is a fairly monotonous and dull thing.
+However, years later it became clear that the concept has problems: - the number of integrations keeps growing, which means more time has to be spent creating and reworking them; - junior developers need extensive training so they can understand existing integrations and build something on their own without mistakes; - senior developers burn out from repetitive tasks - simply "maintaining" old integrations is a pretty monotonous and uninteresting job.

 What changed when AI entered development

-So, integrations grew, routine tasks did not decrease, and simply clicking something together on a low-code platform is no longer a solution.
-That is when AI entered development.
-Here is what made its use appealing to IT specialists.
+So integrations have grown, and there are no fewer routine tasks; simply clicking something together on a low-code platform is no longer the solution.
+Then AI appeared in development.
+Here is what made its use attractive to IT specialists.

 AI writes code faster than a human